 Q. Are there ever any education events scheduled for outside the Wasatch Front?
 The Art Talks program travels all over the state at no cost to the school.
-You may request Art Talks at your school online or by calling the Museum.
+You may request Art Talks at your school by calling 801-491-5709 or emailing RTill@springville.org.
 The Evenings for Educators are scheduled most frequently within the Wasatch Range, but we are happy to support events in more remote regions of the state.
 If you are interested in organizing and hosting an Evening for Educators in your area, contact the Museum.

 Q. How can I get credit for Evenings for Educators?
 The Evening for Educators program provides opportunities for teachers to receive professional development USBE credits.
 Teachers can earn one USOE credit, or the equivalent of eighteen re-certification points, if they do the following: (1) register online at usoe.truenorthlogic.com, (2) attend five Evenings for Educators in one year, (3) complete a field test, (4) and return the field test (along with any necessary materials like rubrics and examples of student work) to the Museum.

 Q. What is SWAP?
 StateWide Art Partnership (SWAP) is a collaboration between the Museum, the Utah State Office of Education, the state legislature, and Utah school districts to establish the visual arts as an integral part of the curriculum in Utah schools.
 This is accomplished through the following programs: Evening for Educators, Art Talks, and educational materials made available to teachers, students, and the public.